m-adisa/The-Black-Gazelle/cl48lfnt400j8q2nv76jw0ued.md

 ```
 **Nothing beats a firm foundation**, and that is exactly what will make you use Google responsibly.
 You won't have to try; it will happen.

 The code I have written is a doubly linked list.
+A doubly linked list is a type of linear data structure that is bi-directional.
 If you know what the built-in data types are, how to create yours with struct, rename it with typedef and what a pointer is, you should immediately understand what I wrote.

 Alright, I agree that it might not immediately jump right at you, but you will recognize the elements and your brain will immediately try to make connections.
 There is a lot of code internet, badly written ones too.
 You can not soak it all up like a sponge, you need to be able to discern.